B&B accommodation in recently refurbished rooms at this 16th Century Cambridge College.

 The rate includes a full English Breakfast, served in the Buttery Dining Room between 08.00am -10.00am, which is located in 2nd Court, next to the College Bar.
 The college is unable to offer dinner.

-The College Bar, is open from 12.30pm -2.30pm and again from 6.30pm -11.00pm (10.30pm on a Sunday), their is a range of snack foods available, Fairtrade tea and coffee and also a selection of International lagers and local beers.
-Plus a superb range of wines and champagnes, including the college's own labelled port and sherry.
+The College Bar, is open from 12.30pm -11.00pm (10.30pm on a Sunday), there is a range of crisps, Ice creams, nuts, tea and Illy coffee and also a selection of International and local lagers and beers.
+There is also a good range of Gins and Fevertree Tonics.
+Plus a superb range of wines and champagnes, including the house Champagne Pol Roger and the college's own labelled port and sherry.
 These make for the perfect gift and a permanent reminder of your stay at St Johns.
 It is one of the best traditional colleges.

 Allergy Awareness training has been carried out with the staff.
+They have Allergy Accreditation.
 All staff are fully trained in food hygiene to way beyond the minimum level, and there is a continuous training programme for all the Catering Staff.
-Awards have been won for their local sourcing of food products and are members of the Sustainable Restaurants Association with a 2 Star rating.
-They are also one of the first within the University sector to have achieved the Case study on top of the 2 stars.
+The college also won Gold and the top prize in the Cambridge Business Food Sustainable Awards in March 2018.
+They are members of the Sustainable Restaurants Association with a 2 Star rating and members of the Cambridge Chamber of Commerce, and The Universities Caterers Organisation.

 Grounds and gardens

 Allow time to walk by the beautiful River Cam which flows through the college, and to view the world famous Bridge of Sighs of which Queen Victoria was a great admirer.

 Rooms are serviced daily and included in the room rate.
+There are no lifts to any of the rooms.
 There is also 24hrs security.

 Wi-Fi is offered throughout most of the College, it has to go through the University network, and information is included in the folder in the room.

 Guests are welcome to view the Chapel, and to attend if a public service is taking place.

 Public car parking for a charge (nearby)